theinterneti/augment-adam/README.md

 - **Agent Coordination**: Coordinate multiple agents to work together on complex tasks
 - **Monte Carlo Techniques**: Apply Monte Carlo techniques to models to enable using smaller models with advanced context/memory techniques
 - **Parallel Processing**: Execute tasks in parallel for improved performance
+- **Sophisticated Tagging System**: Categorize and organize code with a hierarchical tagging system
+- **Enhanced Template Engine**: Generate code, tests, and documentation with a powerful template engine
+- **Google-Style Docstrings**: All code includes comprehensive Google-style docstrings
+- **Type Hints**: Extensive use of type hints for better code quality and IDE support

 ## Installation